 Causes Of Low Performance

 Major reasons pointed at as a cause for reduced performance by the participants was stress and fatigue.
-Professor Colin McKenzie, one of the lead authors of the research even pointed out that the number of work hours can be a big dependent on the level of intellectual stimulation.
+Professor Colin McKenzie, one of the lead authors of the research even pointed those number work hours can be a big dependent on the level of intellectual stimulation.

 Yes, work has proven to be a major stimulator of brain activities, but it can yet be a major cause of stress and fatigue.
 Hence, it has been pointed to as a major determinant of the level of most cognitive functions.